-3 Reasons dating is difficult *today* when men are, too
+Ladies!
+3 Reasons dating is difficult when men are, too

 For starters, they’re pursuing less OR they’re in constant pursuit

 When you think of “pursuing”, most probably think of courtship.
-Maybe you think of pursuing as in settling, like, as in to be in [commit to] a relationship.
+Maybe you think of pursuing as in simply approaching someone or pursuing as in what they’re looking for short or long-term.
+Either way, pursuing means proactivity and initiative.

 They’re aggressively controlling OR forfeiting any leadership